NeLLi-team/gvclass/docs/explanation/quality-metrics.md

 # Completeness and contamination

 Standard genome quality checks assume a tidy single-copy core and treat anything host-like as contamination.
-Neither assumption survives contact with a giant virus genome.
+This does not apply to giant virus genomes.
 Nucleocytoviricota genomes are gene-rich, and they routinely carry genes that look eukaryotic, so a checker built for bacterial or eukaryotic MAGs would flag almost every real giant virus as contaminated.
 GVClass measures quality with metrics tuned to that biology.
 Each bin gets two headline numbers, `estimated_completeness` and `estimated_contamination`, plus supporting columns that say how far to trust them.

 ## How complete is the genome